Dobiasd/articles/covariance_and_contravariance_explained_without_code.md

 ## Contravariance

 Now, your next customer, Jane, wants to buy a `bike crusher` from you.
-You don't have one on stock, so you provide a generic `vehicle crusher` instead, which is totally ok:
+You don't have one on stock, so you provide a generic `vehicle crusher` instead, which is totally ok.

 ![(jane_vehicle_crusher)](covariance_and_contravariance_explained_without_code/jane_vehicle_crusher.jpg)